deadsy/sdfx/examples/finite_elements/README.md

 ## Modification

 Currently, a convenient way for making adjustments is provided.
 Simply modify the load, restraint, and specification JSON files.
+Examining the unit tests is helpful to figure out how.

 # CCX and CGX